bitcav/nitr/README.md

 ![preview](https://raw.githubusercontent.com/bitcav/nitr/master/images/panel-web.png)

+## QR Code

+The QR Code contains the exact same information displayed in the Host Info Panel formatted as JSON.

 ## :pick: Usage

 Call [the API endpoints](#satellite-available-endpoints) with ***?key=yourapikey*** in the URL or pass the ***x-api-key*** header with your api key as value and you will get success response.